 In no particular order, here are my favorite products for cooking with toddlers and little kids.

 I can’t remember when we got this, but it seems like it’s always been in our house.
 We use it both for playing tea party and also for actual use, especially when we have little friends over.
-It’s colorful, unbreakable, and eco-friendly. $23.99, good for kids 2 or 3 and up101 Cookie Cutters
+It’s colorful, unbreakable, and eco-friendly. $18.78, good for kids 2 or 3 and up

 This is the learning tower stool that we’ve been using with T for the past year and we use it multiple times a day.
 It’s safe, not too big (and we have a galley kitchen!) and wipes clean.
 And it keeps her safe when she’s up at counter height helping me to cook or just staying close while I cook. $169, good for kids 16 months and up

 These little knives are kid safe and easy to use—and they look like dogs!
 They are a great introduction to the art of slicing and dicing.
 We use them regularly with both my toddler and 7 year old and the scissors are perfect for them to use to cut up their own noodles.
-(Obviously this still needs to be used with supervision!) $29.95 for the set (though you can buy just a knife for $9.95), good for kids 2.5/3 and up.
+(Obviously this still needs to be used with supervision!) $29.95 for the set (though you can buy just the knives for less), good for kids 2.5/3 and up.